-Tight Ends Sixth Season at Arkansas
+Tight Ends Seventh Season at Arkansas

-Barry Lunney Jr., a former Arkansas starting quarterback, is entering his sixth season as tight ends coach at his alma mater.
-Lunney has strengthened the program's reputation as #TEU over his five years.
+Barry Lunney Jr., a former Arkansas starting quarterback, enters his seventh season as tight ends coach at his alma mater and his first as the Razorbacks' special teams coordinator.
+Lunney has strengthened the program's reputation as #TEU over his six years.